 When we are little kids, we don't say to our parents, "I want to take horsemanship lessons."
 What do we say?
 We say we want to take "riding lessons."
 So that is what the average non-horse experienced family does.
 They find a local farm and sign their child up for "riding lessons."

 We all start on our horsemanship journeys at different ages and stages of life, as well as for different reasons.
-Some love horses and want to just be around them, others have a competitive goal in mind—they want to learn a certain discipline.
-Others get signed up unwillingly by their parents or expected that they will ride because they have brothers and sisters that do.
+Some love horses and want to just be around them, and others have a competitive goal in mind—they want to learn a certain discipline.
+Others get signed up unwillingly by their parents or expected that they would ride because they have brothers and sisters that do.

 We all start out on our journey with the one thing in common: a fascination with the horse.
 For centuries, people have been smitten by the beauty and power of horses and wanted to be with them and learn more about them.

-Whether we start out our horsemanship journey super enthusiastically or whether we are reluctant about it.
-Most of us all start out the same way: we learn the basics of how to be safe around a horse, how to groom a horse, tack a horse, and then finally we begin to learn how to ride.
+Whether we start out on our horsemanship journey super enthusiastically or whether we are reluctant about it, most of us all start out the same way: we learn the basics of how to be safe around a horse, how to groom a horse, tack a horse, and then finally we begin to learn how to ride.

 Riding, as many find out quickly, is a lot harder and less glamorous than it looks from the outside looking in.
 Once a lot of people realize this, their horsemanship journey comes to an end.
 They tried it . . . too hard, too dirty, time to move on to something else.

 In my opinion, those that are left after that initial time with horses once they realize how challenging (physically and emotionally) it can be to work with these animals, are the people that begin a true journey of horsemanship.
 These people begin to rise above the group as the great horse people, rather than just the competent ones.